 Palm Springs Ephemera

 On this page we feature other sorts of media about the Palm Springs area including View-Master reels, a promotional film strip, a few slides, a couple yearbooks, and even some music.
 The captions in [brackets], whenever possible, include labels from the original item in “quotation marks.”
 We add estimated dates and other details.
 For best viewing experience, choose the 720p or higher setting on the player.
-Click images to enlarge.
+Click images to enlarge and/or read.

-View-Masters & Film Strips
+View-Masters & Filmstrips

-FS#1. [“Palm Springs” 1940.]
-35mm.
-Silent.
-Faded color.
-Stereoscopic filmstrip originally produced by Tru-Vue for tourists.
+B/W. Stereoscopic filmstrip originally produced by Tru-Vue for tourists.
 Digitized (sadly not stereoscopically) and music added by Melissa.

 VM#1.
 [Sawyer’s View-Master “Palm Springs, California” #186, ca. 1940s.]
+Color.
 Silent.
-By View-Master Manufacturing Inc.
+View-Master Manufacturing Inc. Recorded for display by Deserted Films.

 VM#2.
-[View-Master 3-D Tour, Reel A “Resort Area, Palm Springs, California,” 1978.]
+[View-Master 3-D Tour of Palm Springs, Reel A “Resort Area,” 1978.]
+Color.
 Silent.
-By View-Master Manufacturing Inc.
+View-Master Manufacturing Inc. Recorded for display by Deserted Films.

 VM#3.
-[View-Master 3-D Tour, Reel B “Indio and Coachella Valley, Palm Springs, California,” 1978.]
+[View-Master 3-D Tour of Palm Springs, Reel B “Indio and Coachella Valley,” 1978.]
+Color.
 Silent.
-By View-Master Manufacturing Inc.
+View-Master Manufacturing Inc. Recorded for display by Deserted Films.

 VM#4.
-[View-Master 3-D Tour, Reel C “Aerial Tramway, Palm Springs, California,” 1978 (or 1968?
+[View-Master 3-D Tour of Palm Springs, Reel C “Aerial Tramway,” 1978 (or 1968?
 Others in 3-pack say 1978.)]
+Color.
 Silent.
-By View-Master Manufacturing Inc.
+View-Master Manufacturing Inc. Recorded for display by Deserted Films.

 Reels VM#1-4 were projected with this 1949 View-Master Projector made by Sawyer’s Inc.